rayyjeb/Kalvium-Books/README.md

 - **Search Millions of Books:** Use our powerful search functionality to discover books from a vast collection.

-- **User Registration:** Create an account to personalize your experience and access features like bookmarking, reviews, and personalized recommendations.
+- **User Registration:** Create an account to personalize your experience.

-- **Preference-based Recommendations:** Receive book recommendations based on your reading history and preferences.

 ## Getting Started